Tooth impaction

 according to the depth

-Level A the highest point of theocclusal surface of the impacted
+Level A the highest point of the

 tooth lie with or above the occlusal